oibur/bryans_pokemontcg_counter/README.md

 # python-project-2021
 Bryan McGill

+My project displays how many cards each Pokemon has been featured on over the 94 standard TCG sets.
+Using JSON files I found at https://github.com/PokemonTCG/pokemon-tcg-data

 Project includes a README file that explains the following:
     a) A one paragraph or longer description of what your project is
     b) Which 3+ features you have included from the below lists to meet the requirements